s24279-pj/NAI-73c-MSzJWi/Zjazd5/README.md

 - **Confusion Matrix**: A matrix showing the counts of true positive, false positive, true negative, and false negative classifications.
 - **Accuracy**: The ratio of correct predictions to total predictions.
-- **Classification Report**: Precision, recall, and F1-score for each class.

 ## Running the Scripts